 Kimi Raikkonen has been kept on with a year-by-year contract since 2014.
 His contract is usually renewed around the time of the British Grand Prix.
 Many feel that it’s time for Ferrari to spice up their driver line-up, but finding a driver who will play a number two role and can bring consistent results appears to be a difficult task.

 Charles Leclerc is in his rookie year of F1 with Sauber.
 He’s also a highly regarded member of Ferrari’s Young Driver Academy.
-He’ll need to prove that it’s not too early in his career to be promoted to a top tier seat, but his results so far in his junior career show that he’s certainly one to watch for the future and his performance so far at Sauber is backing his reputation up.
+His results so far in his junior career show that he’s certainly one to watch for the future and his performance so far at Sauber is backing his reputation up.
 In June 2018, La Gazzetta dello Sport reported that Leclerc had signed a two-year deal to join Ferrari from 2019 to driver alongside Sebastian Vettel.
 They said the deal will be announced before the Italian Grand Prix.

 Romain Grosjean is known to want a seat at Ferrari.
 He switched to the Haas team in 2016, partly so that he was in a better place for a Ferrari drive.
 The Frenchman has even learned Italian, just in case.